That and helping Data finish "Pop Goes the Weasel". Also counts as a CMOH.

 Picard: ...I stood toe-to-toe with the worst of the three (Nausicaans), and I told him what I thought of him, his pals, his planet, and I possibly made some passing reference to his questionable parentage...

-"Up The Long Ladder" [2x18], and the evacuation of a long-lost Earth colony of Irish farmers.
+The whole episode, and the evacuation of a long-lost Earth colony of Irish farmers.

 Picard realizes he was not going to have a typical day when O'Brien reports in from the transporter room...and the sounds of farm animals can be heard in the background.
 And then, as if to accentuate the point, as he and Worf are approaching the transporter room, a chicken flies out the door.
 The anachronism of the bird standing in the middle of a hallway on a 24th century starship like that is very amusing.

 Picard's reaction to the chaos is quite possibly the best part.
 His back is to the camera, so Riker assumes that Picard has reached his limit, but then the captain turns around laughing with the biggest grin on his face.
 Coming from Patrick Stewart just makes it adorable as well as hilarious.